BDC Hamburger Icon

 1. Build strong brand awareness.

-Creating a strong, prominent brand is critical for expanding your network within the hospitality industry.
+Creating a robust and prominent brand is critical for expanding your network within the hospitality industry.
 You can’t build crucial relationships with the right people if they don’t know who you are.
-The idea is to make your business visible enough so that hospitality industry professionals seek you out and want to work with you.
+The idea is to make your business visible enough so hospitality industry professionals seek you out and want to work with you.

 When you build a strong brand, you promote your business, find the right people to work with and make yourself discoverable.

-To build strong brand awareness, producing powerful content is crucial.
+To build significant brand awareness, producing powerful content is crucial.
 Here are some ideas:

 • Create a compelling website design and offer valuable information.